Avior has actively engaged in meaningful transformation since the business was started in 2005.

-Avior is classified as a Financial Services Charter Generic Enterprise under the DTI guidelines (100% recognition).
-Avior has a total score of 72.61 which makes it a Level-4 contributor as of 22 July 2020, under the amended Financial Services Sector Codes of Good Practice (gazette number 41287).
-The current score represents a 4-level jump from the previous year.
+Avior is classified as an Amended Financial Sector Code – Generic Entities under the DTI guidelines (125% recognition).
+Avior has achieved a total score of 76.63 which makes us a Level-2 contributor, updated 7 August 2023, under the amended Financial Services Sector Codes of Good Practice (gazette number 41287).
+We have invested significant time and resources, maintaining our Level-2 rating from last two years.
+Avior remains committed to transformation.

 Avior currently makes meaningful contributions to transformation in South Africa and the industry through the following initiates: